Top 6 WordPress Plugins for e-Commerce Sites

 Selling online is easy with WordPress

 With WordPress, starting a website takes five minutes.
 Starting a store takes just a few minutes more.
 If you have something to sell, there are plenty of platforms to choose from.
-Between eBay, Amazon, and Etsy, you have huge reach.
+Between eBay, Amazon, and Etsy, you have a huge reach.
 But there is nothing like having your own website with your own .com.

 At a cost of about $50 per year, your business can’t afford not to have its own website.
 WordPress powers 26% of sites on the web, and for good reason.
 If you have been holding out, start your WordPress site today!